Djokovic lawyers say Australian immigration office signed off on ‘quarantine-free’ entry

 The decision to allow an unvaccinated sports star into the country had drawn fierce backlash as Australia grapples with the fast-spreading omicron variant and one of the world’s sharpest spikes in infections.

-Djokovic, 34, the top-ranked men’s tennis player who is hoping to compete this month for a record 21st Grand Slam singles title, has made several skeptical remarks about vaccines since the start of the coronavirus pandemic but had not explicitly disclosed his vaccination status publicly.
+Djokovic, 34, the world’s top-ranked men’s tennis player who is hoping to compete this month for a record 21st Grand Slam singles title, has made several skeptical remarks about vaccines since the start of the coronavirus pandemic but had not explicitly disclosed his vaccination status publicly.
 However, according to the court documents, he told Australian officials he had not been vaccinated while citing the medical exemption from Tennis Australia based on the grounds that he had “recently recovered from COVID-19.”

-As Djokovic prepares for his appeal of the visa cancellation, he is reportedly holed up at the Park Hotel in Melbourne — a location normally used to house refugees and asylum seekers and for coronavirus quarantine.
+As Djokovic prepares for his appeal of the visa cancellation, he is holed up at the Park Hotel in Melbourne, according to the court documents — a location normally used to house refugees and asylum seekers and for coronavirus quarantine.

 His case has sparked a diplomatic spat, as Serbian President Aleksandar Vucic this week decried what he called a “political witch hunt.”
 Djokovic’s parents have also spoken out, criticizing Australian authorities for “trying to crucify and belittle Novak and throw him to his knees.”
 Djokovic supporters, meanwhile, have staged candlelight vigils and protests outside the Park Hotel.